 Chris earned two Legions of Merit, four Bronze Star Medals, the Purple Heart, the Combat Infantryman’s Badge with Star, the Master Parachutist Badge and the Ranger Tab.
 For their actions in Mosul in support of the first national election in the new Iraq, his Battalion Task Force earned the Valorous Unit Award.
 For their actions in Tal Afar during the 2nd and 3rd national elections in Iraq his Battalion and the 3rd Armored Cavalry Regiment were recognized for excellence by President George W. Bush and earned a 2nd Valorous Unit Award.

 Other key assignments included tours teaching American Politics at the United States Military Academy at West Point, serving as a Congressional Fellow with US Representative Jerry Lewis (R-CA), the Chairman of the Defense Appropriations Subcommittee, and completing a Hoover National Security Affairs Fellowship at Stanford University.
 Chris was also the Distinguished Honor Graduate of the US Army Command and General Staff College.

-Chris has been married to Mary Jo, a NYS Licensed Clinical Social Worker, for over 17 years and they have three children: Katie (15), Maggie (13) and Connor (11).
-Chris is active in several civic organizations in Kinderhook, including the American Legion, VFW, NRA, the Knights of Columbus and St. John’s Church of Valatie.
+Chris has been married to Mary Jo, a NYS Licensed Clinical Social Worker, for 19 years and they have three children: Katie (18), Maggie (16), and Connor (14).